prasanthgsr9/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 The website passes the W3C HTML and CSS validators without any errors or warnings.
 The website scores at least 90 on Lighthouse performance audit, including accessibility, best practices.
 Any errors or warnings identified during validation are addressed and resolved to ensure compliance with standards.
+The website is tested for compliance with these standards at least once every six months, and any issues found are addressed and resolved promptly.

 # List Stories related to this theme
 1. [Stories 1](documentation/templates/theme/initiatives/epics/stories/tasks/task_template.md)